Simulating Classification Models for Ex-Ante Evaluation of Predict-Then-Optimize Methods: Introduction

 The remainder of this paper is organized as follows.
+Section \ref{sec:litrev} presents a discussion on earlier studies that investigate the performance of PTO methods.
 Section \ref{sec:methodology} describes the algorithm for binary classification from \citet{doneda2024rob} and introduces a new algorithm for the multiclass setting.
-Section \ref{sec:poc} presents the results of a computational study in which these algorithms' ability to approximate a model's actual predictions is evaluated in the context of a scheduling problem.
-This section also demonstrates how the simulated predictions may be used to analyze the impact of predictive performance on solution cost.
+Section \ref{sec:poc} details the optimization problem and experimental setup of our computational study.
+Section \ref{sec:results} presents an analysis of the computational results.
 Finally, Section \ref{sec:conclusions} concludes the paper and identifies opportunities for follow-up research.